IMPACT

 July 2025

-We were recipients of the 2025 Nova Scotia Emancipation Day and the International Day of Remembrance Community Event Micro Grant Program.
-This funding will support the recognition and acknowledgement of Emancipation Day during the 30th Anniversary Weymouth Falls Reunion.
+We were recipients of the 2025 Nova Scotia Emancipation Day and International Day of Remembrance Community Event Micro Grant Program.
+This funding will support the recognition and commemoration of Emancipation Day during the 30th Anniversary Weymouth Falls Reunion.

-The Weymouth Falls Community Land Trust received support from the Office of African Nova Scotian Affairs towards the 30th Anniversary Weymouth Falls Reunion.
-The Government in Nova Scotia in collaboration with African Nova Scotian Affairs supports initiatives that advance the interests and cultures of African Nova Scotian communities, increases access to services and helps equip communities with the knowledge, tools, and resources to grow and thrive.
+The Weymouth Falls Community Land Trust received support from the Office of African Nova Scotian Affairs for the 30th Anniversary Weymouth Falls Reunion.
+The Government of Nova Scotia, through African Nova Scotian Affairs, supports initiatives that advance the interests and cultures of African Nova Scotian communities, increase access to services, and equip communities with the knowledge, tools, and resources to grow and thrive.

 2025